belgattitude/belgattitude/README.md

 ### Opensource

+> A lits of current projects related to nodejs / typescript.
+You'll find previous work in other stack in my history.

 #### Collection of utils

 From time to time I develop few utils in the [@httpx repo](https://github.com/belgattitude/httpx), be sure to take a look